1. WINTER CAUSES LACK OF LIGHT

 7. PESTS AND DISEASES INVADE

 Another major reason that your hens stopped laying eggs is that there is a pest or disease bother your flock.
 The two most common issues are lice and mites.
 A really bad infestation can stop a flock from laying regularly.
+If you want to deworm your poultry, you can contact us!

 There are some signs that your flock is sick.
 Here are some things to identify: